mathewgomas-alfred/mathewgomas.io/user_manual/animation.rst

 Now, we're gonna draw the two
 extremes of the walkcycle.
-These are the pose where both legs are as far apart as possible, and the pose where one leg is full stretched and the other pulled in, read to take the next step.
+These are the pose where both legs are as far apart as possible, and the pose where one leg is full stretched and the other pulled in, ready to take the next step.

 Now, let's copy these two...
 We could do that with :kbd:`Ctrl + drag`, but here comes a tricky bit:

 .. image:: /images/en/Introduction_to_animation_12.png

-:kbd:`Ctrl + |mouseleft|` also selects and deselects frames, so to copy...
+:kbd:`Ctrl +` |mouseleft| also selects and deselects frames, so to copy...

--  :kbd:`Ctrl + |mouseleft|` to select all the frames you want to select.
+-  :kbd:`Ctrl +` |mouseleft| to select all the frames you want to select.
 -  :kbd:`Ctrl + drag`.
 You need to make sure the first frame is 'orange', otherwise it won't be copied along.